angulardart/site-angulardart/src/_codelabs/ng2/2-blankbadge.md

 To format the file that is currently open, right-click in the editor view and select
 **Reformat with Dart Style** from the menu that pops up.
-After formatting, the file should look like the following:
+After formatting, the `@Component` annotation should look like this:
 </div>

 <div class="trydart-step-details">